 3. PostgreSQL Roles and Databases Authentication Methods

 PostgreSQL uses a concept called roles to handle client authentication and authorization.
-By default, Postgres is set up to use ident authentication, meaning that it associates Postgres roles with a matching Unix/Linux system account.
+By default, Postgres is set up to use peer authentication for local connections, meaning that it associates Postgres roles with a matching Unix/Linux system account.
 If a role exists within Postgres, a Unix/Linux username with the same name is able to sign in as that role.

 The installation procedure created a user account called postgres that is associated with the default postgres role.
 In order to use PostgreSQL, you can log in to that account.